 - Improve your site's navigation

-- Have a unique idea/angle
+- Have a unique idea/angle for your business

 - Craft a strong USP